joshbeard/joshbeard.me-website/now.md

 ---
-title: Now
+title: What I'm Up To Lately
-meta_title: Now
+meta_title: What I'm Up To Lately
-description: Now
+description: What I'm Up To Lately
 layout: page
 permalink: /now/
 class: ascii-art